Chronicle-XNL/token/README.md

 - Truffle

 ## Prerequisites
-In order to run the Skymap, you will need [Node.js](https://nodejs.org) (tested with version 8.x.x).
+In order to run the project, you will need [Node.js](https://nodejs.org) (tested with version 8.x.x).
 This will include npm, needed to install dependencies.

 ## Installation and Building